 Answer:

-A. Meristem: It includes a group or cluster of cells which remain in a continuous state of division or retain their power of division.
+A. Meristem: It includes a group or cluster of cells that remain in a continuous state of division or retain their power of division.

 C. Collenchyma: It is the main supporting tissue in young dicotyledonous stems.
 Tissue has the capacity to expand and gives tensile strength to the body.

 E. Epidermal tissue: The tissue originates from the outermost layer of the apical meristem.
 It has an epidermis, cuticles and wax, Stomata, and Trichomes.
-Singular of stomata is stoma.
+The singular of stomata is stoma.
 A typical stoma is microscopic and usually consists of two kidney-shaped guard cells surrounding a pore.

 So, the correct answer is 'A-(iii), B-(i), C-(ii), D-(v), E-(iv)'.